alexanderkoller/pergamon/src/bibtypst.typ

-/// Create a citation to the bibliography entry with the given key.
+/// #unfinished[Create a citation to the bibliography entry with the given key.
 /// The `cite` function keeps track of what `refsection` we are in and
 /// uses that refsection's `format-citation` argument to typeset the
-/// citation.
+/// citation. ]
+///
+/// #todo[Also fix documentation of citet etc.]
 ///
 /// You can pass a `form` for finer control over the citation string,
 /// depending on what your citation style supports (see   @sec:builtin-citation-styles).
 If you do not specify